hdharshana/Azure-DP-300-Preparation-Blog/docs/Introduction to Azure Database Administration/Introduction to Azure Database Administration.md

    - Refer to the [DP-300 exam skills outline](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4q3yZ) for what is measured on this certification exam.
    - This whole study guide is modeled after the DP-300 exam skills.
-   - Each section is mapped to an individual exam skill as outlined here
+   - Each section is mapped to an individual exam skill as outlined here [DP-300 exam skills outline](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4q3yZ)
    - This section  provides an overview of the Azure SQL environment.